-Francesca joined the Geneva Centre of Humanitarian Studies in May 2019.
-Prior to joining the team she covered various communications roles in Italy, the UK and Switzerland in the private and non-profit sectors.
-She has more than ten years’ experience in communications and holds a MA in Political Science and Sociology.
-She is from Italy and is fluent in Italian and English, and has conversational French.
+Before joining the Centre in 2019, Francesca covered various communications roles (media relations, event management, strategic communications) in the private and non-profit sectors.
+She has more than a decade of experience in communications and holds a MA in Political Science and Sociology.

 Joëlle joined the Geneva Centre of Humanitarian Studies (at the time known as PIAH) in October 2007 .
 With a degree in Business Administration (HES) she has worked for a number of companies in the Geneva region.

 She acquired various skills prior to joining the Centre, among others in implementing customer satisfaction surveys and designing a salary management programme.

 Laura has worked on sexual and gender-based violence prevention and response, protection, human trafficking and forced displacement within the human rights, humanitarian and international relief fields since 2005 in Kosovo, Colombia, Moldova, Morocco, Papua New Guinea, DRC, Iraq, Greece and Italy among other countries.
 She regularly supports Médecins Sans Frontières (MSF) and other international and national organisations in several contexts.